Propelling a Learner Experience

 Teaching requires a lot of energy, patience and optimism.

-Subjects covered will include creativity and innovation, digital project management, communication and marketing, entrepreneurship, IT and digital literacy.
+Subjects covered include creative and innovative project management, business model innovation, digital project management, communication and marketing, entrepreneurship, IT and digital literacy.

 For each course or workshop, I go through the same process.